Loved Me Back to Life: Promotion

-In Europe, Dion performed "Loved Me Back to Life" on Wetten, dass..? in Germany on 9 November 2013 and The X Factor in the United Kingdom on 10 November 2013.
-She also recorded a performance of "Breakaway" for another UK show, Strictly Come Dancing which was broadcast on 15 December 2013.
-Dion also performed "Loved Me Back to Life", "At Seventeen" and her older hits on C'est votre vie in France on 16 November 2013.
-She also sang "Loved Me Back to Life" and "Water and a Flame" during her Sans attendre Tour which started in Belgium on 21 November 2013.
-Later in France, Dion performed "Loved Me Back to Life" on Les chansons d'abord on 1 December 2013, Vivement Dimanche on 8 December 2013, Les disques d'Or on 18 December 2013 and Ce soir on chante on 3 January 2014.
-Additionally her concert, Céline... une seule fois was broadcast on three European channels: RTS Deux in Switzerland on 24 December 2013, D8 in France on 25 December 2013 and La Une in Belgium on 31 December 2013.
+In Europe, Dion performed "Loved Me Back to Life" on Wetten, dass..? in Germany on 9 November 2013, and on The X Factor in the United Kingdom on 10 November 2013.
+She also recorded a performance of "Breakaway" for Strictly Come Dancing, which was broadcast on 15 December 2013.
+Dion also performed "Loved Me Back to Life", "At Seventeen", and older hits on C'est votre vie in France on 16 November 2013.
+She also performed "Loved Me Back to Life" and "Water and a Flame" during her European Tour 2013, which began in Belgium on 21 November 2013.
+Later in France, Dion performed "Loved Me Back to Life" on Les chansons d'abord on 1 December 2013, Vivement Dimanche on 8 December 2013, Les disques d'Or on 18 December 2013, and Ce soir on chante on 3 January 2014.
+Her concert Céline... une seule fois was broadcast on three European channels: RTS Deux in Switzerland on 24 December 2013, D8 in France on 25 December 2013, and La Une in Belgium on 31 December 2013.

 Dion returned to the United States in mid-December 2013 and performed "Incredible" with Ne-Yo during the grand finale of The Voice on 17 December 2013.
-The next day, she sang "Loved Me Back to Life", "Incredible" with Ne-Yo and "Didn't Know Love" during the CBS 15th annual A Home for the Holidays television special that celebrates the joy of adoption by sharing stories of adoption from foster care in order to raise awareness for the cause.
-On 30 December 2013, Dion returned to performing her show Celine in Las Vegas and recorded "Loved Me Back to Life" especially for the Canadian Global Television Network as part of the ET Canadas New Year's Eve at Niagara Falls.
-On 31 December 2013, Ne-Yo surprised Dion when he showed up to perform "Incredible" at the New Year's Eve performance of Celine in Las Vegas.
+The next day, she performed "Loved Me Back to Life", "Incredible" with Ne-Yo, and "Didn't Know Love" during the CBS 15th annual A Home for the Holidays television special, which celebrates adoption by sharing stories from foster care to raise awareness for the cause.
+On 30 December 2013, Dion returned to performing her show Celine in Las Vegas and recorded "Loved Me Back to Life" especially for the Canadian Global Television Network as part of the ET Canada New Year's Eve at Niagara Falls broadcast.
+On 31 December 2013, Ne-Yo surprised Dion by appearing onstage to perform "Incredible" during the New Year's Eve performance of Celine in Las Vegas.